 Other commissioners will be announced shortly.

-Commission Chair, leader of Newcastle City Council , and senior vice chair of the LGA
+Commission Chair, former leader of Newcastle City Council , and former senior vice chair of the LGA

-Nick Forbes is a Labour politician and became leader of Newcastle City Council in 2011.
+Nick Forbes is a Labour politician and was leader of Newcastle City Council between 2011 and 2022.
 Nick has made economic growth a key feature of his council, securing new financial powers by negotiating one of the first round of City Deals with government and has been instrumental in securing a devolution deal for the North of Tyne.
-He has played a leading role in raising the profile of local government in a time of austerity and has been involved in national lobbying efforts for successive local government finance settlements.
-Current roles include vice chair of Tyne and Wear Fire and Rescue Authority, and Business Competitiveness portfolio holder for the North of Tyne Combined Authority.
-He is chair of Core Cities UK.
-At a national level, Nick is the leader of Labour in local government, heading up the Local Government Association (LGA) Labour Group, representing the views of more than 6000 Labour Councillors in Westminster.
-He is currently senior vice chair of the LGA, although the LGA is not part of this Commission.
-He is also a member of Labour’s ruling National Executive Committee.
+He played a leading role in raising the profile of local government in a time of austerity and has been involved in national lobbying efforts for successive local government finance settlements.
+He served as Business Competitiveness portfolio holder for the North of Tyne Combined Authority and as chair of Core Cities UK.
+At a national level, Nick was the leader of Labour in local government, heading up the Local Government Association (LGA) Labour Group, representing the views of more than 6000 Labour Councillors in Westminster – and is a member of Labour’s ruling National Executive Committee.

 Chief Executive, Zacchaeus 2000 Trust